 Some people decide to take a pregnancy multi- vitamin.
 Talk to your local pharmacist for advice on a suitable one.
 You may be eligible for free ‘Healthy Start Vitamins’ - *click here* to find out more.

 Healthy Start is a national scheme to improve health.
 You could qualify if you're on low income or benefits and are at least 10 weeks pregnant or have a child under the age of four.
 You also qualify if you're pregnant and under 18.

 Your midwife, health visitor or other health professional can support you to sign up.
+You no longer need to get your form signed by a health professional - you can find out more and complete the form online *here*.
 You will be sent vouchers for cow’s milk, fresh/frozen fruit and vegetables and first infant formula milk.
 These can be used in local shops or supermarkets.
 You will also receive vouchers to exchange in pharmacies for:

 - Women’s vitamins (contain Vitamin C, D and Folic Acid) - available from week 10 of pregnancy up to baby’s first birthday.

 - Children’s Vitamins (contain Vitamin A, C and D) – from ages 6 months to 4 years.

 For families who are not eligible for the scheme, all Norfolk Lloyds Pharmacies sell Healthy Start vitamins at a cheaper price than branded vitamins.